-We are asking everyone to be mindful and to park safely and responsibly during these difficult times, in particular helping ensure easy access for public service and blue light emergency vehicles.
+We are asking drivers to be mindful and to park safely and responsibly.

 Card payment only in car parks